google/gce-machine-type-recommendations/README.md

 1. Creating GCE instances if they don't already exist

-- You need to have a at least one VM (or more) in your project that has machine-type recommendation shown in the UI.
+- You need to have at least one VM (or more) in your project that has machine-type recommendations shown in the UI.

 In this case choose the VMs for which you want to apply the machine-type recommendation automatically by labeling them (for example label:autosize=true).
-In the future, applying label can be enforced during the creation of the VM instances through Ifranstructurre-as-Code (IaC).
+In the future, applying labels can be enforced during the creation of the VM instances through Infrastructure-as-Code (IaC).

-- I you don't already have VMs with machine-type recommendations, you can create one or more small (oversized) VMs and let them run "idle" for a while until the machine-type recommendation(s) is visible in the UI.
+- If you don't already have VMs with machine-type recommendations, you can create one or more small (oversized) VMs and let them run "idle" for a while until the machine-type recommendation(s) is visible in the UI.

 - In our case, we will create two VMs test-instance-1 and test-instance-2 in the GCP zone us-central1-a and we will add a label **auto-size=true** to the test-instance-1.